YahooArchive/express-yui/README.md

 });
 ```

-As a result, any yui module under `__dirname` folder or any npm dependency marked as
+As a result, any yui module under the `__dirname` folder or any npm dependency marked as
-a locator bundle will be built by the `locator-yui` plugin, and automatically
+a locator bundle will be built by the `locator-yui` plugin, and become automatically
-become available on the client, and potentially on the server as well.
+available on the client, and potentially on the server as well.
 This means you
 no longer need to manually define loader metadata or any kind of yui config to load those
 modules, and `express-yui` will be capable to handle almost everthing for you.